zdfowler/cybr8420-project/code_review.md

 ---
 In examining the code with a manual review, Keeweb appears to segregate responsibility well between the application itself (`keeweb`), and the encryption/storage layer (`kdbxweb`).
 After examining the code base, at least two underlying questions that have been plaguing the team have been as potential areas of concern.
 First, the external communication does not errantly allow for cleartext transmission of data.
 This can be a common pitfall for projects if they are not expecting HTTPS to break the connection degrades poorly.
 However, no errors are shown to the user, which could be addressed.

 The second area of concern which the manual review addressed, is how password-entry data is protected in memory prior to being saved to disk.
-Teh SecureInput model uses rounds of salts and XOR to protect from memory dumps, and the way Keeweb keeps all data stored as binary and encrypted -- even in browser storage -- is execellent.
+The SecureInput model uses rounds of salts and XOR to protect from memory dumps, and the way Keeweb keeps all data stored as binary and encrypted -- even in browser storage -- is excellent.

 Automated Code Review Results
 ===
 Keeweb uses Javascript for its logic, so we used PMD to analyze Keeweb.
 PMD is an open-source analysis tool written in Java.
 It can analyze a code repository and find coding issues, such as dead code, or bad coding practices, such as a function that returns different datatypes from different branches of the code.
 We downloaded the command line PMD and uses this to generate the total numbers for each type of flaw that was found, including the false positives.
 Then, we downloaded the Eclipse IDE and the PMD plugin for Eclipse.
 Running PMD on the code within Eclipse pinpoints the lines of code for each vulnerability.
 Using the PMD Eclipse plugin, we looked at the full set, or a subset of each type of flaw to determine the percentage of false positives.

+A link to the PMD HTML output can be seen here: [PMD HTML (RAW) output](https://github.com/zdfowler/cybr8420-project/blob/master/pmd_work/summaryhtml.html)

 The following is a description of what we found during the automated analysis: